-Guitarists have long-sought quality effects that simulate the three dimensional sounds of a Leslie rotating speaker cabinet, an effect originally designed for use with organ that delivers lush, swirling soundscapes.
-The first effect to emulate the rotary sound was the Uni-Vibe, and although it failed to accurately reproduce an aunthentic rotary sound, it become a remarkably well-regarded effect in its own right due to its unique sonic character.
+Guitarists have long-sought quality guitar pedals that simulate the three dimensional sounds of a Leslie rotating speaker cabinet, an effect originally designed for use with organ that delivers lush, swirling soundscapes.
+The first effect to emulate the rotary sound was the Uni-Vibe, and although it failed to accurately reproduce an authentic rotary sound, it become a remarkably well-regarded effect in its own right due to its unique sonic character.
 Listen to Machine Gun by Jimi Hendrix or his Woodstock rendition of the Star Spangled Banner for a few legendary examples of the effect in action.
 Over the years countless variations of this now classic effect have been released, and EarthQuaker Devices have released a noteworthy modern update with The Depths.

 Deep Sea Vibe Machine

 The Depths offers real classic vibe sounds thanks to its optical circuit which features a flashing lamp flanked by 4 light-sensing photocells.
 The sequence of these sensors along with the pulsing light is what creates the lush, phasing rhythmic pulse and 3D swirling sounds.
 The Depths also gives you an array of knobs of tweak your tone and a Level control to boost your signal which is helpful since many vibe units are plagued by perceived loss of signal.
 Is The Depths the best “Uni-Vibe” style modulation pedal out there?
 Keep reading our EarthQuaker Devices The Depths review to find out.

 Voice knob dials in the overall sound.
 Clockwise is fuller with more lows; counterclockwise offers a thinner, midrange focused tone.

 Throb knob adjusts the low end pulse.
 It’s more apparent when used with the neck pickup or with dirty settings.